nathants/runclj/readme.md

 node $(cljs-root shell.cljs)/dev.js # this resolves to: .lein/shell.cljs/dev.js
 ```

-you declare you clojure and npm dependencies with meta-data at the start of the file.
+you declare clojure and npm dependencies with meta-data at the start of the file.

 ``` clojure
 #!/usr/bin/env cljs